cake17/cakephp-bootstrap/README.md

 - Download this: http://github.com/cake17/cakephp-bootstrap/zipball/master
 - Unzip that download.
-- Copy the resulting folder to app/plugins
+- Copy the resulting folder to `/plugins`
-- Rename the folder you just copied to @Bootstrap@
+- Rename the folder you just copied to `Bootstrap`

 _[GIT Submodule]_